zingug/vlog-website/README.md

 ![An image of a cookie](https://picsum.photos/200/300)

-This recipe is from my dad and they are a favorite among friends and family.
-The secret ingredient is the coconut! _Be warned_, these will fly off of the plate!
+This recipe is from my mum and they are a favorite among friends and family.
+The secret ingredient is the coconut! _Be warned_, these will be great on the plate!

 ## Ingredients
 * Butter